Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 Italian cotoletta dish served at The Thyolo House restaurant

-The restaurant's Italian-Malawian menu uses produce grown on the estate.
+The restaurant's Italian-Malawian menu uses produce grown in the highlands.

 The tea estates of Malawi aren't a bucket-list attraction in the usual sense.
 There are no queues, no entrance fees, no tour buses.
 What there is — and what has kept travellers coming back for decades — is a landscape of extraordinary beauty, a slower rhythm of life, and a cup of tea grown within sight of where you happen to be drinking it.
 It's a quiet pleasure.
 We'd be delighted to share it with you.